AdobeDocs/experience-manager-core-components.en/help/responsive.md

 ---
 title: Responsive Design of the Core Components
 description: Learn about the responsive design of the Core Components and how it may affect your project.
 role: Architect, Developer, Admin, User
+exl-id: c0eff174-6803-4b44-aeb1-eae3bc8a36ea
 ---
 # Responsive Design of the Core Components {#responsive-design}

 All Core Components are designed to be fully responsive, ensuring a seamless experience across devices.
 It's important to note that some advanced components, like for example the [Carousel,](/help/components/carousel.md) [Tabs,](/help/components/tabs.md) and [Accordion Components,](/help/components/accordion.md) may require specific consideration within the context of the implementing project in order to maintain responsiveness in all conditions.